-We embarked on a new 3-year programme of head office Internal Audits.
+A 3-year programme of head office Internal Audits is in place.

 Christian Aid Ireland monitors and complies with legislation, standards and codes which are developed for the sector in Ireland.
 Christian Aid Ireland subscribes to and is compliant with the following standards: